modelscope/FunASR/runtime/llama.cpp/README.md

 reported GPU.

 `--backend cpu` remains the default and is what the portable cross-platform prebuilt binaries use.
-The CUDA package requires an NVIDIA driver compatible with the CUDA Toolkit version configured by the release workflow.
+The CUDA ZIPs bundle `cublas64_13.dll` and `cublasLt64_13.dll`, include the NVIDIA license, and link the MSVC runtime statically, so running the package does not require a separate CUDA Toolkit or Visual C++ redistributable installation.
+It still requires an NVIDIA driver compatible with the CUDA Toolkit version configured by the release workflow.
 A binary built without `-DGGML_CUDA=ON` exits with a clear message if `--backend cuda` is requested.

 ### Optional Linux Vulkan backend for SenseVoiceSmall